Module Catalogue 2025/26

 Students successfully completing the module will be able to:

-- Evaluate the range of tools and technologies available for producing digital media in digital storytelling, data and visualisation an interactivity and the creative web according to the needs of a project
+- Identify, compare and select among the range of tools and technologies available for producing digital media in digital storytelling, data and visualisation and interactivity and the creative web according to the needs of a project

-- Search and compare among technical literature and other resources to support their skills development
+- Identify relevant technical literature and other resources to support their skills development

 Intended Skill Outcomes